Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Methods

-\paragraph{Stage 1: Centre placement.} Two strategies are available.
-The default, Lipschitz-guided placement (\texttt{center\_init='lipschitz'}), is supervised: we estimate the local Lipschitz constant at each training point as
+Two strategies are available.
+The default, Lipschitz-guided placement, is supervised: we estimate the local Lipschitz constant at each training point as

 using five nearest neighbours, where $\epsilon$ is a small constant for numerical stability; extreme values are clipped at the 99th percentile for robustness.
 The $K$ centres are then sampled without replacement from the training set, with selection probability proportional to $L_i$.
 This concentrates centres in high-gradient regions where the target function changes rapidly, allocating modelling capacity where it is most needed.
-The alternative, $K$-means clustering (\texttt{center\_init='kmeans'}), is unsupervised and distributes centres according to feature-space density without accounting for target variation.
+The $k$-NN-based Lipschitz estimate is inherently noisy, particularly in high-dimensional spaces where neighbour distances become less informative.
+In our benchmark, per-fold feature selection limits effective dimensionality to at most 50 features, and the 99th-percentile clipping guards against outlier estimates.
+Crucially, the Lipschitz estimate serves only to initialise centre placement; the subsequent width optimisation (Stage~3) compensates for imprecise initial placement.
+We verify this robustness empirically (see \cref{sec:lipschitz-sensitivity}).
+The alternative, $K$-means clustering, is unsupervised and distributes centres according to feature-space density without accounting for target variation.